Plusnet broadband user review

-Plusnet average download speeds vs BT, Sky, TalkTalk, and Virgin Media
+Plusnet average speeds vs BT, Sky, TalkTalk, and Virgin Media

-Upload speeds are quoted as 1Mb for ADSL, 9.5Mb for 36Mb fibre and 19.5Mb for 66Mb fibre.
-Its fibre upload speeds are slightly quicker than some competitors, making Plusnet a solid choice if you’re likely to be uploading frequently.
+Upload speeds are quoted as 1Mb for ADSL, 9.5Mb for 36Mb fibre, and 19.5Mb for 66Mb fibre.
+Its fibre upload speeds are slightly quicker than some competitors, though only by a small margin.

 Plusnet broadband value for money